 Georgia Bounty Hunter Guide: Requirements and Steps

-Over 10 million people live in the state of Georgia.1 Georgia allows the practice of bounty hunting (those employed are known in the state as “bail recovery agents”).
-It is not required for bounty hunters to be licensed but they must be registered with the sheriff in their home county.
+Over 10.7 million people live in the state of Georgia.1 Georgia allows the practice of bounty hunting but does not use the term “bounty hunter” in its statutes.
+Instead, those employed in the capacity of fugitive recovery are known in the state as bail recovery agents.
+It is not required for bail recovery agents to be licensed, but they must be registered with the sheriff in their home county.
 Although the profession doesn’t require a license, it is still regulated by Title 17 of the Georgia Code.
-Bounty hunters work with bail bondsmen to find and catch fugitives who have skipped bail.
+Bail recovery agents work with bail bondsmen to find and catch fugitives who have skipped bail.
 If you have good investigative skills and are considering a career as a bounty hunter in Georgia, continue reading below to learn the requirements for the job.